-An error message followed by [] indicates that the error is not currently present but was and has since disappeared.
+An error message followed by [\] indicates that the error is not currently present but was and has since disappeared.

-Example: COM BROK
+Example: COM BROK\

-Adjusting the contrast on the display is the quality of the representation on the display it may be necessary to adjust its contrast.
-This can be done by rotating the trimmer (C) at the back of the VT (see Page 3-9 or Page 3-10); turn it (using a small screw-driver or a trimmer tool) in one direction and, if the display quality worsens, turn it the other way.
+To improve the quality of the representation on the display it may be necessary to adjust its contrast.
+This can be done by rotating the trimmer (C) at the back of the VT (see Page 3-9 or Page 3-10); turn it (using a small screwdriver or a trimmer tool) in one direction and, if the display quality worsens, turn it the other way.

-Video terminal VT60 Chapter 4
+Chapter 4 Video terminal VT60

-Page
+Contents Page

-4-4
+Technical characteristics 4-4

-4-4
+Functions 4-4

-4-8
+Front view 4-8

-4-9
+Standard series rear view 4-9

-4-10
+CAN series rear view 4-10

-4-11
+Dimensions and Cut-out 4-11

-4-12
+Accessories 4-12

-4-12
+Termination of CAN line 4-12

-4-12
+Transfer PC -> VT 4-12

-4-13
+Preparation for reception 4-13

-4-14
+Information relating to driver 4-14

-4-15

--
+Adjusting the contrast on the display 4-15